suncoast-devs/handbook/resources/demo-day-guide.md

 ## Quick tips

-- Remove the words "just" and "only" from your talking points
+- Remove the words "just", "simple" and "only" from your talking points
 - Use positive words, avoid "didn't do that"-ism
+- Avoid verbal filler when talking
 - Be proud of your app and accomplishments
 - Roll with the demo and be flexible
 - Interact with your audience
 - Be able to explain every feature
+- Avoid try to move
+- Have questions ready for your audience